jack4hughes/cv/README.md

 This repository contains my CV Formatter and my CV!

 If you have ever needed to keep multiple versions of your CV up to date, you might know that it's a hassle.
 If you make a change to the CV document that you send to recruiters, it's easy to forget to make that change to the CV that's displayed on your webpage.
-This CV Compiler is designed to change that, allowing for easy writing and editing using a simple Markdown file, but rich and flexible formatting for the web and PDF.
+This CV Compiler is designed to solve that problem, allowing for easy writing and editing using a simple Markdown file, but rich and flexible formatting for the web and PDF.

+It's also designed to let me concentrate on writing a CV instead of formatting it by completely separating the writing and formatting tasks.
+It allows me to host my CV on GitHub in a Markdown document.

 ```mermaid
 ---